zixin448/tp/docs/UserGuide.md

 ### Listing all classes: `list_class`

-Shows a list of all classes on the any input date.
+Shows a list of all classes on the given day.

 Formats: `list_class [d/DAY]`

+* If `DAY` is not given, lists all the classes in camNUS.
-* `DAY` is optional and should be used only for listing classes on a specific day.
+* If `DAY` is given, lists the classes that occur on `DAY`.
+* `DAY` is optional.
 * `DAY` should be spelt in full or 3-letter abbreviation.

 Examples: